UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson05/assignment/README.md

 MongoEngine appears to be based off of PyMongo and provides a sort of object-relational-mapping to MongoDB.

 MongoEnging makes deprecated function calls into PyMongo, and as such pytest returns warnings each time these functions are called.
 There's even a two year old open issue for it https://github.com/MongoEngine/mongoengine/issues/1491.
-I got around this by dropping the entire database instead of individual collections.x
+I got around this by dropping the entire collections instead of deleting records as a group.

-As a whole, I found coding the assignment using MongoEngine and it's mapper to be easier and more enjoyable than with PyMongo.
+As a whole, I found coding the assignment using MongoEngine and its mapper to be easier and more enjoyable than with PyMongo.